gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

     ```
     $ ./run_tests --gtest_filter=Conjugate* --size_conjugate_test=1000000
     ```
     - `FFTLengthTest`: set of tests measuring the execution time for several FFT lengths.
 The default number of averaged iterations is $$ 1000 $$, but this test case accepts the flag `--fft_iterations_test`.
-You can try a different number of iterations by doing:
+If you have [Gnuplot](http://www.gnuplot.info/) installed in your system, you can get some plots by adding the flag `--plot_fft_length_test`.
+You can try a different number of iterations and get some plots by doing:
     ```
-    $ ./run_tests --gtest_filter=FFT* --fft_iterations_test=10000
+    $ ./run_tests --gtest_filter=FFT* --fft_iterations_test=10000 --plot_fft_length_test
     ```
     - `MagnitudeSquaredTest`: set of tests measuring the execution time of various implementations of vector square magnitude computation.
 The default vector length is $$ 100000 $$, but this test case accepts the flag `--size_magnitude_test`.
 You can try a different length by doing:
     ```